 How to add a point value

-1. While in Edit mode, enter a Step and select "Settings" (gear icon) in the upper right corner.
+1. While in "Design" mode, enter a Step and select "Settings" (gear icon) in the upper right corner.

-2. Set a "Step point value" and optionally set a "Minimum passing score."
-You can also optionally change how points are awarded.
+2. Set a desired point value under "Award Points," and optionally set a "Minimum passing score."
+You can also optionally change how points are awarded (automatically or only after a staff member reviews).

 Notes for use